-I have used WordPress going on 10+ years now.
+I’ve used WordPress going on 14+ years now.
 It’s awesome, and I couldn’t imagine myself working with anything else.
-However, just like with every platform, there are ways to go about forming what I call “good and safe” habits.
+However, just like with every platform, there are ways to form what I call “good and safe” habits.
 Today I want to discuss a little bit about updating WordPress plugins and themes and why I typically recommend users to wait before updating to the shiny new version.

 Trust me, this will cause you less stress in the long run. 😉